World Federalism: Before World War II

-The Streit Council for a Union of Democracies, Inc. is the successor to Federal Union, Inc., founded in 1939 by Clarence Streit, which works to unite democracies as a path toward greater individual freedom, international solidarity, and global stability; it aims for the creation of an international order of, by and for the people.

 The rise of nationalism and the growing threat of fascism in Europe caused a resurgence of the idea of a unified world under democratic principles.
 With the release of the book Union Now, Clarence Streit proposed a political union of democratic nations.
 The United States, United Kingdom, Canada, Australia, New Zealand, South Africa, Ireland, France, Belgium, the Netherlands, Switzerland, Denmark, Norway, Sweden and Finland were to form the seed for a democratic world republic.
 A world congress, made up of a House of Representative and a Senate should decide on matters related to defence, trade and currency.

 During World War II, multiple other world federalist organizations were founded, especially in the United States.
 Inspired by Clarence Streit's Union Now, Harris Wofford Jr. founded the Student Federalists in 1942.
 The organization's success prompted Newsweek to predict he would become President of the United States.

 The 1943 book One World by the Republican Wendell L. Willkie about his world tour through the Allied countries became an instant bestseller, further promoting the concept of world federalism and decolonisation to a wider audience.
 The publication of Emery Reves' The Anatomy of Peace in 1945, translated into thirty languages, further popularised the idea and was publicly endorsed by Albert Einstein.

 After World War II

 In 1947, the Committee to Frame a World Constitution was founded, releasing "The Preliminary Draft of a World Constitution" in 1948.

-Also in 1947, over 50 world federalist organizations formulated the Montreux Declaration, encapsulating the demands of the world federalist movement in light of WWII:We world federalists are convinced that the establishment of a world federal government is the crucial problem of our time.
+Also in 1947, over 50 world federalist organizations formulated the Montreux Declaration, encapsulating the demands of the world federalist movement in light of WWII: We world federalists are convinced that the establishment of a world federal government is the crucial problem of our time.
 Until it is solved, all other issues, whether national or international, will remain unsettled.
 It is not between free enterprise and planned economy, nor between capitalism and communism that the choice lies, but between federalism and power politics.
-Federalism alone can assure the survival of man.The United World Federalists emerged as the main advocacy group for world federalism in the United States after WWII.
-The United World Federalists was a non-partisan, non-profit organization with members in forty-eight states, founded in Asheville, North Carolina on February 23, 1947 as the result of a merger of five existing world government groups: Americans United for World Government; World Federalists, U.S.A.; Student Federalists; Georgia World Citizens Committee; and the Massachusetts Committee for World Federation.
+Federalism alone can assure the survival of man.

+The United World Federalists emerged as the main advocacy group for world federalism in the United States after WWII.
+The United World Federalists was a non-partisan, non-profit organization with members in forty-eight states, founded in Asheville, North Carolina on February 23, 1947, as the result of a merger of five existing world government groups: Americans United for World Government; World Federalists, U.S.A.; Student Federalists; Georgia World Citizens Committee; and the Massachusetts Committee for World Federation.
 The organization was renamed to World Federalists, USA (1960s), World Federalists Association (1970s) and then Citizens for Global Solutions, which is active to this day.